tonioloewald/bindinator.js/docs/react.md

 since React has its own entire event system and `b8r` doesn't.

 If we're going to have our own event system, why not make the common case (handle events ONCE) the default?
-But because React faitfully re-implements Javascript's default behavior (only with synthetic events), we have to prevent that default behavior.
+But because React faithfully re-implements the DOM's default behavior (only with synthetic events), we still have to prevent that default behavior.

 `b8r` leverages the browser's intrinsic event system, but always "captures" events and, by default, halts propagation of an event when it has been handled once.
 (You can explicitly